marisacasillas/chatterlab/content/courses/BBC2026/Casillas-BBC-Winter2026-Syllabus.md

 * <span style="color:red">Midterm 2 written component — in class (today)</span>
 * <span style="color:red">Midterm 2 oral component — by appointment</span>

+* <span style="color:purple">You may print and bring the following notes to the exam.
+They should be your OWN notes (and not a peer's):</span>
+    * <span style="color: purple">**Reading notes:** These are the notes you've submitted with each class session.
+You are allowed up to 2 pages PER reading assignment (_"2 pages" means: 1 double-sided page or 2 single-sided pages_).</span>
+        * <span style="color: purple">Print and bring your **submitted or revised** notes (revisions of submitted reading notes), and any **missed** notes (reading notes you never submitted but have completed anyway).</span>
+        * <span style="color: purple">We will check that your notes total to a maximum of 2 pages PER reading.</span>
+    * <span style="color: purple">**Supplementary notes:** These are any additional notes you may want (e.g., from lectures).
+You may submit a maximum of 8 pages of supplementary reading notes for Midterm 1 (_"8 pages" means: 4 double-sided pages or 8 single-sided pages_).</span>

+<span style="color: purple">You will submit your printed notes with your exam.
+We will keep your notes until grading is completed, and then we will return them to you.
+You will have access to your notes during both the oral and written exam components.</span>

+<span style="color: purple">You only need to bring notes from the Maturation and Environment modules—you will not be tested on the Pattern Recognition and Cognitive Biases modules.
+That said, you may choose to bring ALL your reading notes if you would like to do so.
+If you do not have access to a printer, please let us know ASAP.</span>

 ## Module 5: Beyond the lab